News

 The idea of having a cemented head or a concrete head appears both in Western and Eastern cultures, particularly Japanese.
 Still, they both carry the same meaning – having a concrete head means either being painfully stubborn or set in your own ways, unwilling to move, budge, or change.

-Starting from the idea that we are far too self-obsessed, Sauertieg devised a performative piece named “Kopferl im Beton” — “Head in Concrete,” in which he assumes the role of a regular citizen who willingly lies on the floor and covers his head in a quick-drying concrete, adorning it with a piece of light steel armature.
+Starting from the idea that we are far too self-obsessed, Sauerteig devised a performative piece named “Kopferl im Beton” — “Head in Concrete,” in which he assumes the role of a regular citizen who willingly lies on the floor and covers his head in a quick-drying concrete, adorning it with a piece of light steel armature.

 Re-enacted at the opening of the Discovery Art Fair in Frankfurt, the spectacle happens spontaneously, and the public is both in awe and worried about how it will play out.
 After all, it’s not safe, even with all the precautions.

-Cuno Sauertieg pours concrete on his head
+Cuno Sauerteig pours concrete on his head

-Cuno Sauertieg pours concrete on his head
+Cuno Sauerteig pours concrete on his head

 Performance by Cuno Sauerteig - Photo by Holger Peters